freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### May 27, 2021
+1. Learn game development basics by coding three games: Super Mario Bros, Legend of Zelda, and Space Invaders.
+Ania will show you how to add physics, collision detection, and your own custom sprites.
+By the end of the course, you'll have sharable links to your games.
+(3 hour YouTube course): https://www.freecodecamp.org/news/how-to-build-mario-zelda-and-space-invaders-with-kaboom-js/

+2. Responsive Web Design is a way to make websites look good on different screen sizes.
+This course will show you how to use CSS Media Queries – a key tool built into all major browsers – to build designs that look great on laptops, tablets, and mobile phones.
+(90 minute course): https://www.freecodecamp.org/news/how-to-use-css-media-queries-to-create-responsive-websites/

+3. freeCodeCamp just published The JavaScript Array Handbook.
+Bookmark this as a reference, and learn the dozens of ways you can use the powerful Array data structure.
+(40 minute read): https://www.freecodecamp.org/news/the-javascript-array-handbook/

+4. One of the best ways to build your reputation and expand your coding skills is to contribute to open source projects like Linux, Firefox, and freeCodeCamp.
+This guide will give you practical tips on how to get started with open source.
+(15 minute read): https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/

+5. If you want to get a job in tech, here are some tips for how you can build sustainable habits that will help you ramp up toward your first developer job.
+(10 minute read): https://www.freecodecamp.org/news/how-to-use-small-sustainable-habits-to-get-your-first-dev-job/

+Quote of the Week: *"Our job as game developers is to put ourselves in the player's shoes.
+We try to see what they're seeing and support what we think they might think."* – Shigeru Miyamoto, creator of Super Mario Bros., Legend of Zelda, and Donkey Kong

 ### May 20, 2021
 1. C++ is a challenging language to learn.
 But if you want to do high-performance programming, it's a powerful tool.
 In this course you'll use the JUCE framework to build your own audio plugin with a 3-band equalizer and a spectrum analyzer.
 Don't know what those things are?
 No problem.
 You'll learn about those and other musical concepts, too.
 (5 hour YouTube course): https://www.freecodecamp.org/news/learn-modern-cpp-by-building-an-audio-plugin/